balderasdiana/say_their_names/README.md

 # Say Their Names

-This is to honor the people who have lost their lives because of police bruality, injustices, and white supremacy
+To honor the innocent human beings who lost their lives because of police brutality, injustice, and white supremacy

 ---